 We’re excited to announce that our new Power Automate action Convert HTML to Word is now globally available within all Microsoft Power Automate regions.
 The action is pretty self-explanatory, as usual.
 It allows an HTML file, HTML data or a URL (Results) to be converted into a Microsoft Word document!

-If you’re looking to convert to PDF, please check out this article on our support site: Convert HTML to PDF
+If you want to convert to PDF, please check out this article on our support site: Convert HTML to PDF.

-NOTE: We have released a new action that simplifies converting Microsoft Forms to Word documents, check out this post.
+NOTE: We have released a new action that simplifies converting Microsoft Forms to Word documents.

-1. Setup and create a Microsoft Form which is configured to capture the required information.
+1. Set up a Microsoft Form configured to capture the required information.

 2. Create a new Flow using the ‘Automated — from blank‘ option